askahana/DotNetDynamosV2/README.md

 * ShowAllCustomer

   This class is for administrator to display information about admins and customers.

-  * ShowAllInfo(): Displays a menu with switch-statement for the admin to choose the type of user, Admin or Customer or Exit, account to view.
+  * ShowAllInfo(): Takes Admin loggedInAdmin as parameter and displays a menu with switch-statement for the admin to choose the type of user, Admin or Customer or Exit, account to view.
 Uses a while loop to allow continuous interaction until the admin chooses to exit.
-  * ShowAdminInfo()
+  * ShowAdminInfo(): Reads Dictionary<string, Admin> adminList and loops using foreach.
-  * ShowCustomerInfo()
+  * ShowCustomerInfo() : Reads Dictionary <string, Customer> customerList and loops using foreach.

 * Transfer Money

   This class includes two methods, that is to transfer money between accounts and transfer money to someone else.
-Those methods read the List<Account>Accounts from Dictionary<string, Customer>customerList.
+These methods read the List<Account>Accounts from Dictionary<string, Customer>customerList.
-  * TransferMoneyBetweenAccount():
+  * TransferMoneyBetweenAccount(): The user is supposed to choose two different accounts to transfer money and to insert an amount of money.
+The user can insert the amount they want to withdraw and its amount is changed with ConvertMoney-method from Converter-class.
+And this is set to target account.
+This method also includes transaction and it will be recorded in the List <Transaction>TransactionHistory, with time and amount etc.
   * TransferMoneyToOthers():

 * Converter